AW-Arts/Robot_UWE/README.md

 the end-effector in the XY plane and use the mouse wheel to move it up or down.
 Commands are streamed to the controller with the configured travel time.

+Use the **Modes** panel to switch between:
+- **Live Mode:** sends IK jogs, joint jogs, gripper changes, and subroutines to the real robot in real time.
+- **Teach Mode:** mirrors the Live UI but drives only the digital twin while auto-recording every move with timestamps, gripper states, and dwell metadata; recordings auto-save and can be smoothed before finalizing.
+- **Run Mode:** the only mode that replays routines on hardware, gated by an explicit **Arm + confirm run** step to prevent accidental motion.

 ## Running the interactive controller (MATLAB)

 If you prefer to remain in MATLAB, use the `al5a_teach.m` helper which is built